-Should a not for profit organisation link through to their paid members with a live link?
-One of the benefits is always being included in the members directory, and not just for traffic.
-These are often high quality credible relevant links, and easy to buy.
+Should a not for profit organization link through to their paid members with a live link?
+One of the benefits is always being included in the member’s directory, and not just for traffic.
+These are often high quality credible, relevant links, and easy to buy.

 A large number of WordPress developers have paid links on their personal sites, as do theme and plugin developers.

 If you write a blog post, thanking your sponsors, should you use nofollow?

 Some people give away prizes for links or offer some kind of reciprocation.
 Links have value, and Google invented the value of a followable link, not webmasters.